 Ballet of the White Horses

 The grand finale is the school quadrille, a “difficult dance with eight Lipizzaners whose riders are dressed in historic uniforms”.
 The quadrille is “precisely choreographed to historic dance music from the time of the Viennese Congress“.
 Nothing is done “purely for show, yet every detail of the performance is impressive”.
-The ballet requires intense concentration.
+The ballet requires intense concentration by horse and rider.

 “There’s complete trust between rider and Lipizzaner, who communicate only with body language.
 It’s a perfect, living work of art, in which the unity of horse and rider touches everyone who witnesses it.”
 Austria Info

-Photography wasn’t allowed, but I hope the media shots and video links in this post provide some idea of how incredible these amazing horses and riders are!
+Photography wasn’t allowed during the performance, but I hope the media shots and video links in this post provide some idea of how incredible these amazing horses and riders are!
 It’s a wonderful memory.